Recall (memory): History

 Philosophical questions regarding how people acquire knowledge about their world spurred the study of memory and learning.
-Recall is a major part of the study of memory and often comes into play in all research.
-For this reason, the main studies on memory in general will also provide a history to the study of recall.
+Recall is a major part of memory so the history of the study of memory in general also provides a history of the study of recall.

 In 1885, Hermann Ebbinghaus created nonsense syllables, combinations of letters that do not follow grammatical rules and have no meaning, to test his own memory.
 He would memorize a list of nonsense syllables and then test his recall of that list over varying time periods.
 He discovered that memory loss occurred rapidly over the first few hours or days, but showed a more steady, gradual decline over subsequent days, weeks, and months.
 Furthermore, Ebbinghaus discovered that multiple learning, over-learning, and spacing study times increased retention of information.
 Ebbinghaus' research influenced much of the research conducted on memory and recall throughout the twentieth century.

 Frederic Bartlett was a prominent researcher in the field of memory during the mid-twentieth century.
 He was a British experimental psychologist who focused on the mistakes people made when recalling new information.
 One of his well-known works was Remembering: A Study in Experimental and Social Psychology, which he published in 1932.
 He is well known for his use of North American Native folk tales, including The War of the Ghosts.
 He would provide participants in his study with an excerpt from a story and then asked them to recall it as accurately as they could.
 Retention intervals would vary from directly after reading the story to days later.
-Bartlett found that people strive for meaning, by attempting to understand the overall meaning of the story.
+Bartlett found that people try to understand the overall meaning of the story.
 Since the folk tale included supernatural elements, people would rationalize them to make them fit better with their own culture.
-Ultimately, Bartlett argued that the mistakes that the participants made could be attributed to schematic intrusions.
-Their current sets of knowledge intruded on their accurately recalling the folk tale.
+Ultimately, Bartlett argued that the mistakes that the participants made could be attributed to "schematic intrusions" - current knowledge interfering with recall.